CorneliusOsei2/CorneliusOsei2/README.md

 - 👋🏽 Hi, I’m Cornelius
-- 👨🏽‍💻 I’m interested in databases, algorithms, ML, full-stack and iOS development.
+- 👨🏽‍💻 I’m interested in distributed systems, databases, algorithms, ML, full-stack and iOS development.
 - 🌱 I like learning new stuff and love to build!
 - 📫 You can reach me on oseiowusuboatengcornelius6@gmail.com